 Recent changes to the United Kingdom’s immigration laws, have made it so we are no longer able to remain as a family within the United Kingdom.
 Our provider and dad (Mike) will never have the means required to support us in accordance with UK immigration requirements.”

 Much more here: Urgent Repatriation Of US Disabled Family

 If you donate any amount, I will email you a digital copy [4200x3000px/11x14in @ 300dpi ― JPG or PNG, your choice ― prints well up to 16x20in] of Dreams of Color.
 This is an artwork that I do not sell on any gallery site, so you’d be one of the few to have it.
 Just email me to let me know you’ve donated.

 I realize that immigration is a touchy issue, but I hope you’ll help.
 If you can’t donate, please spread the word and share the link.
 Since returning to the US is no longer optional for them, any help is welcome.
 Thanks for listening!

 Recycled Surface.
-For a larger version and print, please click the image.
+For a print and other items, please click the image.